SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/SundaeSDK.md

 The main entry point for building a swap transaction with the least amount of configuration required.
-By default, all calls to this method are treated as market orders and will be executed as soon as a Scooper processes it.
+By default, all calls to this method are treated as market orders with a generous 10% slippage tolerance by default.

 For more control, look at